ElliotFriedman/forge-proposal-simulator/README.md

 4. **Teardown**: In this stage, the proposal is torn down, and any changes made during the `afterDeploy()` step are reverted.
 5. **Validate**: Finally, validation checks are performed after the proposal has been executed to ensure the proposal's success.

+## Environment Variables

+The Proposal Simulation Framework utilizes the following environment variables to control the behavior of the testing process:

+DEBUG: This environment variable is a boolean flag that enables or disables debug logs.
+Set it to true to enable debug logs, or false to disable them.
+The default value is true.

+DO_DEPLOY: This boolean flag controls whether to execute the deploy() stage of the proposals.
+Set it to true to run the deploy stage, or false to skip it.
+The default value is true.

+DO_AFTER_DEPLOY: This boolean flag controls whether to execute the afterDeploy() stage of the proposals.
+Set it to true to run the after-deploy stage, or false to skip it.
+The default value is true.

+DO_BUILD: This boolean flag controls whether to execute the build() stage of the proposals.
+Set it to true to run the build stage, or false to skip it.
+The default value is true.

+DO_RUN: This boolean flag controls whether to execute the run() stage of the proposals.
+Set it to true to run the run stage, or false to skip it.
+The default value is true.

+DO_TEARDOWN: This boolean flag controls whether to execute the teardown() stage of the proposals.
+Set it to true to run the teardown stage, or false to skip it.
+The default value is true.

+DO_VALIDATE: This boolean flag controls whether to execute the validate() stage of the proposals.
+Set it to true to run the validate stage, or false to skip it.
+The default value is true.

+You can set these environment variables before running the program to customize its behavior according to your needs.

 ## Authors

 This framework was created by Elliot Friedman and Erwan Beauvois.
 It is inspired by the Fei proposal simulation framework.